LucasKook/dare/README.md

 # Using package `dare`

-Consider the following data generated from a structural causal model:
+Consider the following data generated from a structural causal model in which `A` is the anchor, `X` a predictor, `H` a hidden confounder, and `Y` the
+response:
 ```r
 set.seed(42)
 n <- 1e3